-I also try to keep a small Post-It label on the left hand side of the page as well for a shopping list – it gives me a place to jot down items that pop into my head while planning and then move it to my actual shopping list later.
-It saves me from wondering later what I remembered a few hours ago but failing.
+I also try to keep a small Post-It label on the left hand side of the page as well for a shopping list – it gives me a place to jot down items that pop into my head while planning or working.
+If I wait, I will inevitably forget.
+I just transfer it to my shopping list when I’m ready to go to the store.

 There are still note pages in the back of the planner though I am bummed because there seems to be less, with some of the note pages being taken over by fully designed pages that look like they are for coloring.
 I’m a huge fan of adult coloring, but my planner isn’t a place where I need to color.
 Plus, I do make use of those note pages in my planner.

 - Gift Lists, including a running Christmas gift list so I can buy as I find things and keep track of budget and purchases

 - Big Projects – planning, to do list, etc